galaxyproject/planemo/docs/test_format.rst

 With this engine Planemo will start a Docker container to run tests against it.
 See the `docker-galaxy-stable
 <https://github.com/bgruening/docker-galaxy-stable/>`__ project spearheaded by Björn Grüning for more
-information on Dockerized Galaxy.
+information on Docker-ized Galaxy execution.
 The exact container image to use can be controlled using the ``--docker_galaxy_image`` option.

-Planemo will automatically detect and load "stock" Galaxy tools used by workflows and install any Tool Shed tools contained in the workflow, if other non-Tool Shed tools are required - they can be loaded using ``-extra_tools``.
+Planemo will automatically detect and load "stock" Galaxy tools used by workflows and install any Tool Shed tools contained in the workflow, if other non-Tool Shed tools are required - they can be loaded using ``--extra_tools``.

 At the time of this writing, there is a bug in Planemo that requires using the ``--docker_extra_volume`` option to mount test data into the testing container.